puyanwei/advent-of-code-2022/README.md

 #### Part 2

 5. The payoff to my elaberate JSON formatting code?
 Should just need to take out the reverse() in my moveCrate function!

+Added an optional boolean to the `moveStacks()` function, as well as some tests as this didn't work correctly.
+In the end this was due to my initial stacks array's reference getting mixed up with part 1's calculations.

+I attempted to use the newly added `structuredClone` to clone the object, but this is only available in node v17, and I am not sure how I can enforce this version with this project.
+So in the end I just made an actual copy for the 2nd part to reference.